Getting Prepared for Travel Credentialing

 Once you are accepted for a new assignment, your recruiter will refer your information to our credentialing team, who then compile your individual credentialing requirements for the discipline and state that you will be working in.
 Once you’ve looked at your list of requirements, don’t panic!
 You are not on this credentialing journey alone.
 You will have an assigned point of contact on the credentialing team to help navigate you through the process, so that you are ready to work.

-As an AMN employee, you’ll also have access to AMN Passport—our user-friendly traveler portal that gives you the ability to check off each requirement and visualize your progress throughout the credentialing process.
-The portal’s self-serve checklist acts as one touchpoint for you to find and submit any documents you need, putting the process right at your fingertips.
+Download AMN Passport—our user-friendly traveler portal.
+It gives you a self-serve checklist that acts as a touchpoint for you to find and submit any documents you need, putting the process right at your fingertips.

 Things Every Clinician Should Know Before Getting Started